-Graduate Administrator and Chair of DGEC
+Graduate Administrator and Director of Graduate Education

 Your Graduate Student Reps provide a route for feedback that helps us to develop graduate studies in the Department, but they are also a source of informal and friendly advice for all graduate students.